 Not only must one’s actions correlate with other personalities but also with the larger movements of the universe.
 They followed the principle that whatever is above must be reflected below.
 In their villages most tribes constructed their dwellings after some model of the universe.
 They reproduced the cosmos in miniature and believed that spiritual change would be followed by physical change.
 In this way, they participated in cosmic rhythms.

-It is through these relationships that humans understand what they are, what they are to be, and what they are to do.
+Through these relationships humans understand what they are, what they are to be, and what they are to do.
 Deloria points out that “everything that humans experience has value and instructs in some aspect of life. . . .
 The real interest of the old Indians was not to discover the abstract structure of physical reality but rather to find the proper road along which for the duration of a person’s life, individuals were supposed to walk. . . .
 The universe is a moral universe.”
 (Mankiller, “Foreward,” in Spirit and Reason, vii)

 In Argentina, two philosophers distinguished themselves.
 Alejandro Korn (1860-1936), in reaction to positivism, introduced German philosophy to his countrymen and was known as “the teacher of knowledge and virtue” and “The Philosopher of Liberty.”
 Emphasizing the role of intuition as the basis of knowledge and the social idealism, his views were not fully developed.
 Franscisco Romero (1891-1962), a younger contemporary of Korn, arriving at his philosophy by way of psychology, was a sworn foe of mechanistic and behaviorist view of persons.
 Persons are whole, a structure not determined by its parts.
 They are both of the psyche, the lower, subjective, egotistic aspect of the self; and spirit, the objective and altruistic tendencies of the self.
 He thought that person is the key to reality.
 Persons have the ability to transcend subjectivity and grasp a superindividual order, and order that transcends him.
 Romero thought Josiah Royce’s The World and the Individual as the greatest contribution America has made to systematic and speculative philosophy.

 Mexico is the second outstanding center of philosophical activity.
-Chief among its eminent thinkers is Jose Vasconcelos.
+Chief among its eminent thinkers is José Vasconcelos (1882-1959).
 Though critical of idealism and leaning decidedly toward Thomistic realism, he is deeply theistic and personalistic.
 Holding to a theistic monism, the universe is a living whole that finds its unity in God.
 His chief themes are individuality, freedom, purposeful creativity, cosmic reality in process, personality, and God.
 Vasconcelos, unlike most philosophers in North America, was a man of action, standing for the president of Mexico, though never elected.
 Bergson’s call to philosophers to “think like men of action and act like men of thought” was often heeded in Latin America.

 The third center is Puerto Rico, whose most distinguished thinker was Eugenio Maria de Hostos (1839-1903).
 An ethical and social idealist, Hostos stressed the supreme worth personality, the dignity of persons.
 That is the foundation stone of civilization itself.
 No mere ivory tower, idealistic thinker, Hostos gave a realistic analysis of the danger inherent in what he called our “machine civilization.”